tlswg/tls13-spec/draft-ietf-tls-tls13.md

 mechanism, then the Static Secret (SS) is computed based on the server's (EC)DHE key from the identified configuration and the client's key found in the ClientKeyShare.
-If no key from an acceptable group is in the ClientKeyShare, the server MUST ignore the known_configuration extension.
+If no key from an acceptable group is in the ClientKeyShare, the server MUST ignore the "known_configuration" extension.
 When this mechanism is used, the server MUST NOT send a Certificate/CertificateVerify message unless the ServerConfiguration message is also sent.

-When the known_configuration data extension is in use, the handshake hash is extended to include the server's configuration data and certificate (see {{the-handshake-hash}}) so as to tightly bind them together.
+When the "known_configuration" data extension is in use, the handshake hash is extended to include the server's configuration data and certificate (see {{the-handshake-hash}}) so as to tightly bind them together.

 ##### Pre-Shared Key Extension

-The pre_shared_key extension is used to indicate the identity of the pre-shared key to be used with a given handshake in association with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).
+The "pre_shared_key" extension is used to indicate the identity of the pre-shared key to be used with a given handshake in association with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).

 %%% Hello Messages

        opaque psk_identity<0..2^16-1>;

        struct {
            select (Role) {
                case client:
                    psk_identity identities<0..2^16-1>;
                case server:
                    psk_identity identity;
+           }
        } PreSharedKeyExtension;

 identifier
 : An opaque label for the pre-shared key.